coryodaniel/dm-property-manager/README.markdown

-DM PropertyManager is useful when you have like-models with identical properties between the two.
+DM PropertyManager is useful when you have similar models with identical properties/relationships between the two.

-See examples below.
+Whenever a model manages another model it also gets a few factory methods:
+ * new_*model_name* : creates an unsaved instance
+ * create_*model_name* : creates a saved instance
+ * create_*model_name*_and_destroy : creates a saved instance and destroy the object you are working with

+The factory methods will populate the created instance with all the values of the property of the managing instance.

+Example: Rsvp.manage(:seat){...do_something...}
+Rsvp.new.respond_to? :new_seat #=> true

 # Simple Example #